David-Honisch/Microsoft-Windows/LC2Navigator2020/readme.md

 ## What is "LC2Navigator2020" app?

 Combining different technologies like electron, html5, jquery and many more...
-News, News Grabber and SQLite based plugin system
+It is a News, News Grabber and SQLite Javascript based plugin system

 <img src="app-resources/video.gif" alt="video demo" width="320" />